Nariman Battikha

-Nariman Cristina Battikha Yanyi (born March 29, 1995) is a Venezuelan model, economist and beauty pageant titleholder who was crowned as Reina Hispanoamericana 2018.
-In addition, she also represented Portuguesa state in Miss Venezuela 2017, where she finished as one of the semifinalists.
-She represented Venezuela in Miss Grand International 2025, and finished as 4th runner-up.
+Nariman Battikha is a Venezuelan beauty pageant titleholder who won Reina Hispanoamericana 2018.
+Battikha also represented Portuguesa state at Miss Venezuela 2017, and was a semifinalist.
+She represented Venezuela in Miss Grand International 2025, and was fourth runner-up.

-Battikha was previously Miss Supranational Venezuela 2018 and represented Venezuela in the Miss Supranational 2018 competition, where she finished in the top 10.
+Battikha was previously Miss Supranational Venezuela 2018 and represented Venezuela at Miss Supranational 2018, where she reached the top 10.

 Life and career

 Early life

-Battikha was born in Maturín, Monagas, she comes from a Syrian family dedicated to the business world.
-When she finished her high school studies, she decided to settle in the United States to learn English.
-Nariman obtained a degree in Business Economics from the Metropolitan University in Caracas.
+Battikha was born in Maturín, Monagas, and is from a Syrian family.
+After finishing high school, she moved to the United States to learn English.
+Battikha has a degree in Business Economics from the Universidad Metropolitana in Caracas.

 Pageantry

-Nariman began in the world of beauty contests by participating in the Sambil Model Venezuela 2015, together with 11 other participants.
-On June 2, 2015, the eleventh edition of said contest would be held, where the winner was Isabella Rodriguez.
+Battikha's first pageant was Sambil Model Venezuela 2015, together with 11 other participants.

-Miss Venezuela 2017

-In 2017, she joined the ranks of Miss Venezuela, managing to represent the Portuguesa state.
-Battikha obtained the special award of Miss Glamor, and was also a finalist for the Miss Health & Esthetic band, obtained by Miss Delta Amacuro, Sthefany Gutiérrez; this helped Battikha to become one of the great favorites of that edition.

-On November 9, 2017, the sixty-fourth edition of Miss Venezuela was held at the Venevisión studios, where Battikha managed to position herself as one of the 10 semifinalists.
+In 2017, Battikha represented Portuguesa state, and reached the top 10 of Miss Venezuela 2017, held at the Venevisión studios, on November 9, 2017.
+She won the Miss Glamor award.

-Reina Hispanoamericana 2018

-After having participated in the Miss Venezuela, Osmel Sousa designates Nariman as the Venezuelan representative in the Reina Hispanoamericana 2018 Pageant.
-On November 3, 2018, in Santa Cruz, Bolivia, Battikha was crowned by her predecessor, Teresita Marquez of the Philippines as the Reina Hispanoamericana 2018.
+Battikha represented Venezuela and won Reina Hispanoamericana 2018, on November 3, 2018, in Santa Cruz, Bolivia, She was crowned by her predecessor, Teresita Marquez of the Philippines.

-Miss Supranational Venezuela 2018

-In May 2018, Battikha was appointed as the representative of Venezuela towards the Miss Supranational 2018 competition, being prepared another again by Osmel Sousa.
+In May 2018, Battikha was appointed as the representative of Venezuela for Miss Supranational 2018.

-Miss Supranational 2018

-Nariman represented Venezuela in the Miss Supranational 2018 pageant, which was held on December 7, 2018 at the Municipal Sports and Recreation Center MOSIR, in Malopolska, Krynica-Zdrój, Poland.
-Nariman obtained the Miss Photogenic Award, and got second place with number of votes for the Beautiful Piece of Jewelry and also with number of votes on Instagram for Photosoot with Raymond Saldana.
+She reached the top 10, on December 7, 2018 at the Municipal Sports and Recreation Center MOSIR, in Malopolska, Krynica-Zdrój, Poland.
+Nariman received the Miss Photogenic Award.

-At the end of the event, Battikha qualified within the group of 10 semi-finalists.

-Miss Grand Venezuela 2025

-In 2025, Nariman participated at Miss Grand Venezuela 2025, representing Monagas.
-She was later crowned as Miss Grand Venezuela 2025 at the coronation night held on August 31, in Valencia, Venezuela.
+In 2025, Nariman represented Monagas and won Miss Grand Venezuela 2025 on August 31, in Valencia, Venezuela.

-Miss Grand International 2025

-Nariman represented Venezuela at the Miss Grand International 2025 pageant, which was held on October 18, 2025 at the MGI Hall, in Bangkok, Thailand.
-At the end of the event, she finished as 4th runner up.
+Representing Venezuela again, she was fourth runner up at Miss Grand International 2025, on October 18, 2025 at the MGI Hall, in Bangkok, Thailand.